ADA-GWU/3-concurrency-TanhuKowski/README.md

-# Multi-Threaded Image Averaging Application
+# Assignment 3.
+Concurrency

-This project demonstrates how to process images using **single-threaded** and **multi-threaded** approaches.
+This task demonstrates how to process images using **single-threaded** and **multi-threaded** approaches.
 The program applies a block-wise averaging operation on an image, progressively updating the display for each block in a graphical interface (GUI).
 It also allows for real-time visualization of progress.

 ---